BERNICE A. RAY SCHOOL 2018-2019 HANDBOOK

 - The child will walk or bike to another’s house after school instead of riding the bus.

-- The child is to be picked up at school by someone other than the parent and/or guardian or guardian.
+- The child is to be picked up at school by someone other than the parent or guardian.

 Bus drivers may by-pass roads when they are unsafe.
-Parents and/or guardians in areas so affected should make alternate plans for both morning and afternoon runs.
+Parents in areas so affected should make alternate plans for both morning and afternoon runs.

 Bulky, unusual, or dangerous equipment may not be carried on the school bus.
 Sports equipment for use after school must be stored during the day in areas designated by the classroom teacher.
-Faculty must approve sports equipment wishing to be used at recess.
+Sports equipment for use at recess must be approved by faculty.
 Animals may not be transported on the school bus, even for special projects such as ''show and tell.''
 (Prior permission for animals in school must be received from the classroom teacher and school nurse.)

 Day-to-day issues concerning discipline, behavior and unusual daily circumstances such as late or early buses, missed stops, etc., should be referred to the school principal.
 For disciplinary issues, the principal may take action in accordance with seriousness of the offense, such as assigning seats, or temporary or permanent suspension from the bus.

-Questions about the bus contractor (equipment, driver qualifications, behavior, etc.), or operating issues related to routes, schedules, stops, etc. should be referred to the SAU 70 Business Administrator, Ms. Jamie Teague (603-643-6050).
+Questions about the bus contractor (equipment, driver qualifications, behavior, etc.), or operating issues related to routes, schedules, stops, etc. should be referred to Jamie Teague, SAU 70 Business Administrator (603-643-6050).

 - Use the first driveway to your right after entering the main entrance.
-Do not use the bus zone between 7:30 a.m. and 3:15 p.m.
+Do not use the bus and staff entrance zone between 7:30 a.m. and 3:15 p.m.

-- Pick up and drop off passengers at the right-hand curbside ONLY.
+- Pick up and discharge passengers at the right-hand curbside ONLY.

 - Respect the needs of those who must use the handicapped areas.